gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_jira_server.md

 - It should be possible to move from Pending to Declined.
 - You can choose to make the workflow strict and restrict moving requests from Approved state to Declined state and vice versa, or leave that flexible.
 Teleport will only change the request status once, i.e. the first time the request is approved or denied on your Jira board.

 With Workflow editor you can setup who can approve or deny the request based on their Jira user permissions.
-We won't cover that in this guide as it mostly relates to Jira settings and Teleport will by default allow anyone who can use the workflow to approve or deny the request.
+We won't cover that in this guide as it mostly relates to Jira settings.
+By default Teleport will allow anyone who can use the workflow to approve or deny the request.

 Go to your Project Settings -> Workflows, and make sure that your workflow that you just created or edited is applied to the project you'll use for Teleport integration.

 ### Setting up the webhook

-Teleport Jira Plugin will listen for a webhook that Jira Server sends when a r is approved or denied.
+Teleport Jira Plugin will listen for a webhook that Jira Server sends when a request is approved or denied.
 Go to Settings -> System -> Webhooks to setup the webhook.
 The webhook needs to be sent when issues are updated or deleted.

 #### Configuring the Teleport Jira Plugin for Jira Server